New York Youth Symphony

 2024 Career Assistance Award

-Andrew J. Kim is a conductor dedicated to passionate and joyful collaboration.
+Recipient of the 2024 Solti Foundation U.S. Career Assistance Award, Andrew Jinhong Kim is a conductor dedicated to passionate and joyful collaboration.
 Having had his life transformed by music, he strives to create and share extraordinary musical moments with others and to cultivate a vibrant musical community wherever he goes.

-Andrew started his tenure as the Music Director of New York Youth Symphony in Fall 2023.
-In this role, he works with talented young musicians to perform cornerstone repertoire and premiere works by young American composers three times at year at Carnegie Hall.
+He started his tenure as the Music Director of New York Youth Symphony Orchestra in Fall 2023, making a successful Carnegie Hall debut performing alongside Augustin Hadelich.
+At NYYS, he works with talented young musicians to perform cornerstone repertoire and premiere works by young American composers at Carnegie Hall.
 In addition, he continues his passion for training young conductors through leading the Robert L. Poster Apprentice Conducting Program.

-Andrew also serves on the faculty of the Conducting Institute, a comprehensive conducting training program led by his mentor Miguel Harth-Bedoya.
-In this role, he teaches classes on aural skills, keyboard skills, and other topics, in addition to helping with curricular planning and execution.
+Andrew also serves on the faculty of the Conducting Institute, a comprehensive training program led by Miguel Harth-Bedoya.
+In this role, he coaches conducting students, teaches classes on aural skills, keyboard skills, and other topics, and works on curricular planning and execution.